Primitive Enema

 Primitive Enema is the debut album by the Los Angeles punk band Butt Trumpet.
 It was produced by Geza X and released in 1994 by Chrysalis Records, with the recording sessions allegedly costing less than a thousand dollars.
 The album was the subject of a censorship campaign in Leominster, Massachusetts, after a mother campaigned against the sale of Parental Advisory-stickered records to minors.
 The band supported the album by touring with Fear.
+At timestamp 13:15, on track 18, there is a hidden song titled "Do It in the Butt."
 The album had sold more than 60,000 copies by the end of 2000.

 Reception

 Trouser Press wrote: "The double-bassist Los Angeles quintet ... is strictly out to offend on Primitive Enema, wielding a two-pronged fork of blaring punk aggression and tastelessly crude lyrics that make outrageous jokes of the three S's: scatology, sex and stoopidity."
 AllMusic's Stephen Thomas Erlewine called the group "crude and amateurish-and fiercely proud of it, by the way", and said the disc "made more sense on a smaller label".
 He also criticized Geza X's production, calling it "slightly too clean to make Primitive Enema sound dangerous."